masaccio/picow_day_clock/README.md

 ## Debug

-On boot, all LCDs are initialised first and diagnostic messages are displayed on the LCD1 as Wi-Fi and then NTP is initialised.
+On boot, all LCDs are initialized first and diagnostic messages are displayed on the LCD1 as Wi-Fi and then NTP is initialized.
 On success, the clock starts.
 If any error is unrecoverable, signaled by a status message in red, the clock will not start and the diagnostics will remain.
 If the diagnostics do not appear at all, there is a problem with the LCD connections or the LCD driver.
 The following CMake configuration is available for debug to the UART:

 * `CLOCK_DEBUG_ENABLED`: debug messages from the day of week clock itself
 * `PICO_CYW43_ARCH_DEBUG_ENABLED`: SDK built-in debug of Wi-FI connections